FAIR Fine Art Checklist

 Photo packet to send before a FAIR photography appraisal

-Specialists can scope this question much faster when the first email includes the exact evidence packet instead of a seller quote plus one cropped photo.
+Specialists can scope this faster when the first message includes evidence, not just a seller quote and one cropped photo.

 • Front overview: one straight-on full photo of the print or framed object with margins visible when possible.